 • in the next 5 months - 45% of the average monthly salary.

-However, the accrued allowance in the employment center cannot exceed the maximum amount of unemployment payment, which is established by the Government of the Russian Federation.
-The maximum amount of unemployment benefits for 2014 is 4900 rubles.
+However, the accrued benefit at the employment center cannot exceed the maximum amount of unemployment compensation, which is established by the Government of the Russian Federation.
+The maximum amount of unemployment benefits for 2014 is 4,900 rubles.
 The minimum unemployment rate for 2014 is 850 rubles.
-The amounts are indexed by the value of the district coefficient.
+Amounts are indexed by the regional coefficient.

-People often ask how much the job center pays unemployed people who have never worked anywhere before.
-Such citizens are entitled to only the minimum monthly allowance.
-The same amount is paid to those dismissed for violation of labor discipline (absenteeism, drunkenness, etc.), who have worked less than 26 weeks and those who have been registered for more than a year, as well as former entrepreneurs and former members of farms.
+People often ask how much the employment center pays to unemployed people who have never worked anywhere before.
+Such citizens are entitled to only a minimum monthly benefit.
+The same amount is paid to those dismissed for violation of labor discipline (absenteeism, drunkenness, etc.), who worked less than 26 weeks and those who have been registered for more than a year, as well as former entrepreneurs and former members of farms.

-Very often the question arises of how much pregnant women are paid at the labor exchange.
-Everything is simple here - expectant mothers are not singled out in a separate category, and the amount of their allowance, as well as all categories of citizens, depends on the salary at the previous job, status (never worked, got laid off, quit of her own free will, etc.).
-But there is one caveat - 70 days before the birth, payments stop.
-It's not discrimination, it's just future mom will receive sick leave for this period (140 days), which is paid by the social security authorities.
+Very often the question arises about how much pregnant women are paid at the labor exchange.
+Everything is simple here - expectant mothers are not placed in a separate category, and the amount of their benefits, like all categories of citizens, depends on the salary at the previous job, status (never worked, was laid off, quit of their own free will, etc. .).
+But there is one caveat - payments stop 70 days before the birth.
+It's not discrimination, it's just expectant mother will receive sick leave for this period (140 days), which is paid for by social security authorities.

 Social guarantees for unemployed citizens

-1. The state guarantees the period of incapacity for work of a citizen.
+1. The state guarantees a citizen's period of incapacity for work.

-2. The unemployed, directed from the employment center to retraining courses, advanced training or other forms of the educational process, are entitled to receive a scholarship.
+2. Unemployed people sent by the employment center to retraining courses, advanced training or other forms of educational process are entitled to receive a scholarship.

 3. Unemployed citizens can take part in paid public works.